Educational Programs

 with Dr. Larry Cammarata

-September 19 - 25, 2025: Ponte de Lima, Portugal (18 CEs and CMEs pending approval)
+September 19 - 25, 2025: Ponte de Lima, Portugal (18 CEs and CMEs approved)

 Educational Organization: Mindfulness Travels